Today I’m sharing some construction tips for my new pattern, Holiday Snow Globes.

 Holiday Snow Globes is a paper-pieced pattern, and you can construct it vertically for a wall hanging, or horizontally for a table runner.
 You can buy it here.

-Below is a digital mockup using the Windham Fabrics… isn’t it sweet?!
+Below is a digital mockup using some Windham Fabrics… isn’t it sweet?!
 I love how the snowflake fabric works in the snowman!
 And the gray is actually beautiful and shimmery.

 The Tree and Santa blocks are really easy – the entire globe section constructs in just one piece, and then the base of the snow globe is added as a second section.
 The Snowman is different: he has a few more pieces, but none of them are hard, so below is a quick tutorial on how he goes together.